 - given permission code to enrol in CBEA3070/6070;

 - required to attend a pre-placement workshop before commencing their internships.

-Step 2: Submit application for CBE-sourced or Student-sourced internships
+Step 2: Submit an application for CBE-sourced or Student-sourced internships

 - CBE-sourced internships

 Review the CBE-sourced projects to select up to three projects.
-Click "How to apply" in the Applications section to unfold selection questions to prepare your written and video responses.
+Click "How to apply" in the Applications section for application instructions.

 - Student-sourced internships

-Attend CBE Careers workshops, and book one-to-one CBE Career Consultations to source your own internships, then submit your application for CBE credit.
+Attend CBE Careers workshops, or book one-to-one CBE Career Consultations for support to source your own internships, then submit your application for CBE credit.

 For further information about the CBE Internships or how to apply, please contact: